 Of course, your LLC will also probably need to pay self-employment, payroll, federal, state and sales taxes.
 More information about taxes can be found on the Kansas Business Tax page.

 FAQs About Kansas LLC Fees

-It depends on various factors including:
+It depends on various factors, including:

 - The type of business you run

-- Where you are located
+- Where your business is located

-- Governing organizations in your industry
+- Governing bodies in your industry

 - Federal, state and local regulations